 Some runners really struggle to take on fluids when they run; the swooshing feeling in our stomachs can be uncomfortable, carrying a bottle can weigh us down and getting your sips right, so you don’t choke, is an art form!

-Whereas most people learn to drink during races, it’s better to learn in training.
+Whereas some people learn to drink during races, it’s better to learn in training.
 Treadmill running is probably the easiest way of doing this, as your drink is close to hand.
 It’s important to work out how much you need to reduce speed to take on your drink.